-Authentic talent, authentic effort, authentic bringing things together for an elevated result.
+Your talent, real effort, authentic synthesis for an elevated result.

 Now your blood is reorganizing itself based on the impact of your new experience.

 From the outside, this is magnetic to people’s attention even if they don’t know why.
-They usually don’t know why.
+They usually don’t.
 This mystical magnetism is what we call cool.

-Funny thing is for the real cool what acutally happens is you heat up your blood.
 In your blood lives your history, your initiative, your best and your worst.
 Cool means knowing the worst and bringing your best.
 Cool means knowing your mistakes and insisting on growing.

 To get to cool you draw on your personal history of struggle, of growing and learning, of visualizing and wanting, recalibrating after a defeat and of allowing yourself to be inspired.
 Cool comes once you put your vulnerable/yet confident/authentic self out there; living your life now – then you rest and your blood cools down.
 That’s when you bask in the glow of your cooling blood that loved the vigour of sincere human effort.